Depending on your needs and travel style, you can choose from a range of hotels, B&Bs, holiday apartments, country villas, and more.

-To save you time and make your choice easier, hotels, pensions, B & B’s and self-catering accommodations can be divided into the following simple categories:
+To save you time and make your choice easier, hotels, pensions, B&B’s and self-catering accommodations in Italy can be divided into the following simple categories:

-Budget - Two and One star or equivalent accommodation, generally budget price
+Budget: Two- and one-star or equivalent accommodation, generally budget pricing

-Florence is a very small city with most places of interest being easy to get to on foot if you stay in the historical centre.
+Florence is a very small city, with most places of interest being easy to get to on foot if you stay in the historical centre.
+As the capital city of the Tuscany region, it also offers easy access on public transport to various Tuscan village towns in the close surrounds.

 Station Area (west of the old centre)